damaidec/damaidec.github.io/Command-and-control/havoc2.md

 ```

-Inside the HTTP block add the following below Cert block
+Inside the HTTP block of https add the following below **Cert block**

 ```bash
 Cert {